+AUTHORITY NOTE: Promulgated in accordance with R.S.
+17:1941 et seq.
 HISTORICAL NOTE: Promulgated by the Board of Elementary and Secondary Education, LR 35:911 (May 2009), effective July 1, 2009, amended LR 42:401 (March 2016), LR 51:

-§721.
 Speech or Language Impairment

 A. Definition.
-Speech or Language Impairment means a communication deficit(s) with impairment in the area(s) of fluency, articulation, voice, or language that adversely affects a student's educational performance and access to the general education curriculum. disorder such as stuttering, impaired articulation, language impairment, or a voice impairment that adversely affects a student's educational performance.
-(Dialectal variations alone do not qualify a student to be classified as having speech or language impairment.)
+Speech or Language Impairment means a communication deficit(s) with impairment in the area(s) of fluency, articulation, voice, or language that adversely affects a student's educational performance and access to the general education curriculum.
+Dialectal variations alone do not qualify a student to be classified as having speech or language impairment.

-- 1. Articulation-non-maturational speech deficit disorder of one or more phonemes characterized by consistent addition, substitution, omission, or consistent incorrect production of speech sounds, and: - a. for a student enrolled in kindergarten grade K or above, data from documented intervention(s) conducted by a speech-language pathologist or speech-language pathology assistant that indicates that it is unlikely based on the student's rate of learning, that the student will acquire correct use of targeted phoneme(s) within a reasonable period of time; or a. for a student enrolled in kindergarten grade K or above, data from documented intervention(s) conducted by a speech-language pathologist or speech-language pathology assistant that indicates it is unlikely, based on rate of learning, that the student will attain normal fluency within a reasonable period of time;
+- 1. Articulation-non-maturational speech deficit of one or more phonemes characterized by consistent addition, substitution, omission, or consistent incorrect production of speech sounds, and: - for a student enrolled in kindergarten or above, data from documented intervention(s) conducted by a speech-language pathologist or speech-language pathology assistant that indicates that it is unlikely based on the student's rate of learning, that the student will acquire correct use of targeted phoneme(s) within a reasonable period of time; or a. for a student enrolled in kindergarten or above, data from documented intervention(s) conducted by a speech-language pathologist or speech-language pathology assistant that indicates it is unlikely, based on rate of learning, that the student will attain normal fluency within a reasonable period of time;

-b. ..
+b. ...

-- 3. Voice-any inappropriate consistent deviation in pitch, intensity, quality, or other basic phonatory or resonatory attribute, and: - a. for a student enrolled in kindergarten grade K or above, data from documented intervention(s) conducted by a speech-language pathologist or speech-language pathology assistant that indicates it is unlikely, based on rate of learning, that the student will attain normal voice quality within a reasonable period of time.
-There must be an assessment conducted by the appropriate medical specialist prior to conducting intervention(s); or - 4.
-Language-impaired deficits in receptive (listening comprehension) or expressive (oral expression) area(s), disorder of linguistics (the study of language processing including phonology, morphology, impaired receptive or expressive disorder of phonology, morphology, syntax, semantics, or pragmatics:
+- 3. Voice-any consistent deviation in pitch, intensity, quality, or other basic phonatory or resonatory attribute, and: - a. for a student enrolled in kindergarten or above, data from documented intervention(s) conducted by a speech-language pathologist or speech-language pathology assistant that indicates it is unlikely, based on rate of learning, that the student will attain normal voice quality within a reasonable period of time.
+There must be an assessment conducted by the appropriate medical specialist - 4.
+Language-impaired deficits in receptive (listening comprehension) or expressive (oral expression) area(s), disorder of linguistics (the study of language processing including phonology, morphology) syntax, semantics, or pragmatics:

-b. for a student in kindergarten grade K or above, data from intervention(s) conducted by a speech-language pathologist or speech language pathologist assistant or other appropriate personnel that indicates that it is unlikely, based on rate of learning, that the student will acquire targeted language skills that significantly impact the student's educational performance and access to the general education curriculum within a reasonable period of time; and e.
+b. for a student in kindergarten or above, data from intervention(s) conducted by a speech-language pathologist or speech language pathologist assistant that indicates that it is unlikely, based on rate of learning, that the student will acquire targeted language skills that significantly impact the student's educational performance and access to the general education curriculum within a reasonable period of time; and e.
 Repealed.